nxp-imx-support/app-network-ml/README.md

 make
 ```

-If the path is corrent and DPDK and toolchain are installed properly, you will get `l2capfwd` and `test` ELF file for aarch64 under `build` folder.
+If the path is correct and DPDK and toolchain are installed properly, you will get `l2capfwd` and `test` ELF file for aarch64 under `build` folder.

 ## Deploy to board